 The Act is a vast piece of legislation which will impact many aspects of our daily lives.
 From an employer’s perspective there are two elements of it of direct relevance to the workplace: the SSP changes (which have to be made via primary legislation) and the introduction of emergency volunteer leave.

 - The relevant changes are contained in sections 39-44.

 - Broadly this is refunding SSP costs to SMEs (limited to two weeks’ SSP) and disapplying the three waiting days for SSP so that it’s payable from Day 1.
-The details will be contained in secondary legislation (i.e. statutory instruments) which, at the time of writing, have not been made.
+The details will be contained in secondary legislation (i.e. statutory instruments).

 - For those workers (including agency workers) who want to volunteer in the health and social care sectors, the Act (s.
 8 and 9 and Sch.
 7) provides for a temporary, new form of unpaid leave – emergency volunteering leave (EVL).